Last updated on July 30th, 2018 at 08:26 am

 Now wait a second.
 Shouldn’t the interviewers figure it out on their own?
 Aren’t they paid for their ability to recognize your potential, your motivation, and your weaknesses?

 They are paid for that ability, but they will still often ask the question, from one of the following reasons:

-- To see that you can assess your own skills and strengths realistically, which helps them to determine your level of self confidence, your trustworthiness, and other important things.
+- To see that you can assess your own skills and strengths realistically, which helps them to determine your level of self confidence, and other important things.

 - They simply use the question because everyone else does the same thing.
 (Not all recruiters are skilled, or professional.
-Especially in small companies that do not have their own HR department, you can talk to people who just downloaded the list of common interview questions and ask the candidates this question without really knowing why they do so, and what they want to hear from a good candidate for the job.)
+Especially in small companies that do not run their own HR department, you can talk to people who just downloaded the list of common interview questions and ask the candidates this question without really knowing why they do so, and what they want to hear from a good candidate for the job.)

-- They use it as your last chance to tell them the reason for hiring you, becasue they could not identify the reason.
+- They use it as your last chance to tell them the reason for hiring you, becasue they could not identify the reason on their own.

 What you should NOT answer